cap-js/docs/java/cqn-services/remote-services.md

 This service URL can be built from three parts:

 1. The URL provided by the destination or the service binding configuration.
-1. An optional URL suffix provided in the _Remote Service_ destination configuration under the `suffix` property.
+1. An optional URL suffix provided in the _Remote Service_ http configuration under the `suffix` property.
 1. The name of the service, either obtained from the optional `service` configuration property or the fully qualified name of the CDS service definition.

 Consider this example: